 Read on to learn more about this card’s features, benefits, drawbacks, and overall suitability.

-For a limited time, earn 125,000 Hilton Honors bonus points when you spend at least $5,000 in eligible purchases within the first 3 months of cardmembership.
-That’s good for up to 25 free nights at Hilton’s lowest-tier properties.
-This offer ends 6/27/18.
+Earn 130,000 Hilton Honors bonus points when you spend at least $3,000 in eligible purchases within the first 3 months of cardmembership.
+That’s good for up to 26 free nights at Hilton’s lowest-tier properties.

 Earning Hotel Rewards